fuzziqersoftware/newserv/README.md

 * Run a brute-force search for a decryption seed (`find-decryption-seed`)
 * Format Episode 3 game data in a human-readable manner (`show-ep3-maps`, `show-ep3-cards`, `generate-ep3-cards-html`)
 * Format Blue Burst battle parameter files in a human-readable manner (`show-battle-params`)
-* Search for rare enemy seeds that result in rare enemies on console versions (`find-rare-enemy-seeds`)
 * Convert item data to a human-readable description, or vice versa (`describe-item`)
 * Connect to another PSO server and pretend to be a client (`cat-client`)
 * Generate or describe DC serial numbers (`generate-dc-serial-number`, `inspect-dc-serial-number`)